poezio/poezio/doc/source/configuration.rst

         If you want to show the tab name in the bottom Tab bar, set this to ``true``.

+    unique_prefix_tab_names

+        **Default value:** ``false``

+        If this and :term:`show_tab_names` is set to true, only the shortest unique prefix of each tab name is shown instead of the full name.
+This can declutter the interface in an instance with many tabs shown in the interface, while not having to use numbers (which may change completely due to reordering).

+        Takes precedence over `use_tab_nicks`.

     show_tab_numbers

         **Default value:** ``true``